wlfogle/nexus-terminal/README.md

 - Tauri team for the amazing desktop app framework
 - Ollama for local AI model hosting
 - xterm.js for terminal emulation
-- Vue.js team for the reactive framework
+- React team for the reactive framework
 - The entire open source community

 ---